Data Centers in Cincinnati

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Public peering is limited within Cincinnati itself.
-Most interconnection occurs through private peering arrangements inside colocation facilities or by connecting to larger exchanges in Chicago.
+Most interconnection occurs through private peering arrangements inside carrier-neutral data centers or by connecting to major exchange points in Chicago.

 Power Analysis

-Power Grid Reliability: The regional power grid is well-engineered and reliable.
-Data centers in the primary colocation zones are supported by redundant power feeds and substation diversity, providing a stable foundation for mission-critical operations.
+Power Grid Reliability: The regional power grid is well-engineered to support industrial and commercial operations.
+Data centers in the area benefit from redundant power feeds and substation diversity, contributing to high levels of uptime.

 Market Access, Business & Tax Climate